Berkshire Hathaway's Charlie Munger gives $40 million in stock to California museum

 OMAHA, Neb.
-(AP) — Investor Charlie Munger, who's been Warren Buffett's right-hand man for more than five decades, has made a $40 million gift to a California museum that he's supported in the past.
+(AP) — Billionaire investor Charlie Munger, who's been Warren Buffett's right-hand man for more than five decades, has made a $40 million gift to a California museum that he's supported in the past.

 Munger gave 77 Class A Berkshire Hathaway shares to the Henry E. Huntington Library and Art Museum in San Marino, California, according to a filing with the Securities and Exchange Commission.
 At Thursday's closing price of $523,545.06 a share, that made the gift worth more than $40.3 million.